Lramseyer/vaporview/README.md

   - Upgraded to wellen 0.18.4 for miscellaneous improvements to file loading
   - Improved signal loading performance (with LZ4 compression)
   - updated .vscodeignore file to reduce build size

+## 1.4.1 - Upcoming Release

+- Added
+  - Drag and drop from netlist view to add variables into the viewer
+- API
+  - Added (proposed) onDidDropInWaveformViewer event

 See the [Changelog](https://github.com/Lramseyer/vaporview/blob/main/CHANGELOG.md) for more details